yonatanlou/QumranNLP/README.md

 The unsupervised GNN (GVAE) currently dosent have good results. will update soon.

 ## Running Tasks:
-- Talk with Roded about the unsupervised accuracy metric (which is like jaccard but with optimization) https://arxiv.org/pdf/1511.06335
+- Talk with Roded about the unsupervised accuracy metric (which is like jaccard but with optimization) https://arxiv.org/pdf/1511.06335, discuss Roded about Dasgupta
-- Bible validation - make sure the methods are better also in the bible case.
+- Bible validation -
+  - make sure the methods are better also in the bible case. (re-run unsupervised and supervised with different params)
-- Unsupervised metric - rerun the whole results with the silhouette (internal) and Jaccard (external) metrics (discuss Roded about Dasgupta).
+  - Make a summary of my findings
 - Dendrograms - add significance value on the cut of the dendrograms.
 - Sectarian / non sectarian -
   - Use the GNN (unsupervised) embeddings.